senio102/AndroidSuiteChat/README.md

 The client uses threads for the ability to send and recieve messages simultaneously.
 The server also has the ability to handle more than one client at once using multiple threads.

-The application has too many files to upload them all to Githib, although i have posted screenshots and the main java files i worked on.
+The application has too many files to upload them all to Github, although i have posted screenshots and the main java files i worked on.
 The APK file is also available to download and run via a desktop application such as BlueStacks or Android Studio.

 To run the application, open it via an emulator and run the server in a terminal window.